Present Continuous Tense - Structure, Rule, Examples, Exercises

 - We are opening another branch of our salon in your block soon.

-- Nowadays, people are spending 90% of their time on their phones.
+- Nowadays people are spending 90% of their time on their phones.

-- Eye problems are increasing at an alarming rate among youngsters.
+- Eye problems are increasing among youngsters.

 - I am helping my mom with her assignment checking.